Bayesian nonparametric models for zero-inflated count-compositional data using ensembles of regression trees: Additional details on the ZANIM-LN distribution

 A similar Monte Carlo approximation using the laws of iterated expectations and variances was employed to obtain the moments of the ZANIM-LN distribution.
 In \autoref{tab:moments}, we compare the theoretical means and variances under ZANIM, ZANIDM, and ZANIM-LN for the above $d=3$ setting.
 We also include the theoretical dispersion index, $\operatorname{DI}\lbrack Y_j\rbrack = \operatorname{Var}\lbrack Y_j \rbrack / \mathbb{E}\lbrack Y_j \rbrack$, and the following zero-inflation index:

 which was proposed by \citet{Moreno2019}.
-Note that $\operatorname{ZI}_b\lbrack Y_j\rbrack$ takes into account the empirical variance and the dispersion index, so it measures the extent to which the zeros can be explained by the overdispersion.
-In addition, when the marginal distribution of $Y_j$ follows a binomial or negative-binomial distribution, then $\operatorname{ZI}_b\lbrack Y_j\rbrack=0$, indicating no zero-inflation, while when $\operatorname{ZI}_b>0$, we have evidence of zero-inflation that cannot be described only by the overdispersion.
+Note that the $\operatorname{ZI}_B\lbrack Y_j\rbrack$ index differs from our adaptation of the $\operatorname{ZI}_b\lbrack Y_j\rbrack$ index of \citet{Kim2018} employed in Section \ref{sec:application} of the main paper and Sections \ref{supp:descriptive_analysis_pollen} and \ref{supp:human_gut_microbiome} of the Supplementary Material.
+In particular, $\operatorname{ZI}_B\lbrack Y_j\rbrack$ takes into account the empirical variance and the dispersion index, such that it measures the extent to which the zeros can be explained by the overdispersion.
+In addition, when the marginal distribution of $Y_j$ follows a binomial or negative-binomial distribution, then $\operatorname{ZI}_B\lbrack Y_j\rbrack=0$, indicating no zero-inflation, while when $\operatorname{ZI}_B>0$, we have evidence of zero-inflation that cannot be described only by the overdispersion.
 Consistent with the PMF plots from \autoref{fig:comparison_marginal_pmfs}, we can see that ZANIM-LN has the largest variance in all three marginals, highlighting its greater flexibility in modelling overdispersion.
-It is interesting to note that $\operatorname{ZI}_b\lbrack Y_1\rbrack < 0$, suggesting that zero-inflation in this marginal could be explained by the finite mixture nature of the distribution and its ability to capture overdispersion, which is consistent with the low values for the structural zero probability $\zeta_1=0.05$ and also for the count probability parameters: $\theta_1=0.05$ for ZANIM, $\alpha_1=2.0$ for ZANIDM, and $\alpha_1=0.031$ for ZANIM-LN.
-In contrast, for the second and third marginals, the fact that $\operatorname{ZI}_b\lbrack Y_j\rbrack>0$ shows the ability of the models to handle structural zeros.
+It is interesting to note that $\operatorname{ZI}_B\lbrack Y_1\rbrack < 0$, suggesting that zero-inflation in this marginal could be explained by the finite mixture nature of the distribution and its ability to capture overdispersion, which is consistent with the low values for the structural zero probability $\zeta_1=0.05$ and also for the count probability parameters: $\theta_1=0.05$ for ZANIM, $\alpha_1=2.0$ for ZANIDM, and $\alpha_1=0.031$ for ZANIM-LN.
+In contrast, for the second and third marginals, the fact that $\operatorname{ZI}_B\lbrack Y_j\rbrack>0$ shows the ability of the models to handle structural zeros.